-Stax's Account Assurance process applies security controls to all AWS accounts within your AWS organization.
+Stax's Account Assurance process applies security controls to all Stax-managed AWS accounts within your AWS Organization.

 The Account Assurance process applies hardening to minimize security risks and vulnerabilities within your AWS accounts.

 A central part of Account Assurance is ensuring AWS accounts align to the CIS AWS Foundation Benchmark and the AWS Well-Architected Framework.

 How We Do It

 There are 6 AWS services utilized as part of Account Assurance:

 - AWS CloudTrail

 - Amazon CloudWatch